Dhvani-intwala/My-Books-Store/README.md

 <h4> As a logged in website user, I can</h4>

-1. Make wishlist products page in which I can edit or/and buy books at any time
+1. Make wishlist products page in which I can edit or/and buy books at any time.
-2. Subscribe to a newsletter, so I can always be up to date with the latest promotions
+2. Subscribe to a newsletter, so I can always be up to date with the latest promotions.
 3. Save my data under my personal profile.
 4. Manage my profile by updating my details.
 5. Logout of the website.